tsengfhy/vservice/vservice-basic-web/README.md

 ## Exception handle

-**VService** will handle all exceptions, and if request contains `"Content-Type": "application/json"`, response data format show as below.
+**VService** will handle all exceptions, and if request contains `"Accept": "application/json"`, response data format show as below.

 ```
 {